Authorization Controller API

 • dest_transfer_type — Transaction type code for the cardholder account.

 The activity type will be AD (adjustment) for both the source account and cardholder account.
-Use the transfer type codes (otypes) that Galileo provided in your Funds Flow document.
+Use the transfer type codes (otypes) that Galileo provided to you.

 👍